The Modular Monolith: A Practical Middle Ground

 }

-The convention: prefix tables with the module name.
-The catalog module owns catalog_* tables, orders owns orders_* tables.
-If one module needs data from another, it goes through the module's public API — never through a direct database query.
+Add to the tables the module name as a prefix: catalog owns the catalog_* tables, orders owns orders_*.
+When one module needs the data of another module, it goes through the public API, never through a cross-module SELECT.

-If we have done the modular monolith work, extraction is straightforward.
+If you have already done the modular-monolith work, the extraction is mostly mechanical.
 The module already has a defined interface.
-We put a network boundary where the function call boundary was, swap the event bus for a message queue, and we are most of the way there.
+You put a network boundary where the function-call boundary was before.
+You replace the event bus with a message queue.
+And most of the work is done.